hiddentao/react-hooks/README.md

 A collection of useful [React hooks](https://reactjs.org/docs/hooks-intro.html) for async programming and web3.

 * [use-progress](./packages/progress/) - tracking the progress of a sequence of tasks.
-* [use-flow](./packages/flow/) - queueing up and sequentially executing of multiple async methods, with progress tracking.
 * [use-contract-function](./packages/contract-function/) - for calling Ethereum contract functions with precise error handling and progress tracking.

 ## Development